• Home

 Dam Maintenance Project

-Project Update 2025
+Project Update

 Our 5 year Dam Safety Inspection was performed in Fall 2023 and the periodic inspection report by the Dam Safety Office was received in 2025.
-There were 5 observations and the overall rating of POOR condition for the dam, in addition to the past observations from 2018 inspection that we are still working on.
+There were 5 observations and the overall rating of POOR condition for the dam, in addition to the past observations from the 2018 inspection that we are still working on.
 In May 2025, a Dam Maintenance plan was developed and agreed upon with Dam Safety and progress is discussed at board meetings.

-The team continues to work on the list of required activities from the 2018 and 2023 Dam Safety Office (DSO) inspection.
 A lot of headway has been made, vegetation clearing and now maintaining those cleared areas on and around the Dam, canal and weir areas.
 Installing staff gauges to monitor lake water levels.
 We perform an annual owner inspection in the fall and file the report with DSO, along with updates to the Emergency Action Plan and the Operations and Maintenance Plan every year.
 Many discussions have taken place with DSO staff on remediation for the Seismic evaluation as well as the emergency outlet system where preliminary bids for the plan on replacement have been obtained.
 DSO has been kept up to date with our progress and the team continues to manage and discuss the activities still needing attention.
 Board Members are actively pursuing the remaining items.

 Andy Quast worked on the grant application, Molly Graham obtained updated bids and helped with grant review, Kacie Ciske handled the hydraulic permits from the Dept of Fish & Wildlife for maintaining the beaver dam in the outlet canal.
 Tom Morgan and Molly Graham worked on finalizing the vegetation clearing and meeting with various contractors onsite.
 The initial seismic bids were gathered in 2011 by Arnold Pretz .
 All board members are active and the team includes community members George Edwards, Laura Gunion and Doug Linman.